web-infra-dev/reduck/CONTRIBUTING.md

     pnpm run setup
     ```

-3. Prepare
+3. Add changeset

    ```zsh
-    pnpm prepare
-    ```

-4. Add changeset

-   ```zsh
    pnpm change
    ```

-5. Bump version
+4. Bump version

    ```zsh
    pnpm bump
    ```

-6. Commit version change.
+5. Commit version change.
 The format of commit message should be `chore: va.b.c` which is the main version of current release.

     ```zsh
     git add .